spoiledcat/git-for-unity/docs/using/quick-guide.md

 ![Initialize repository screenshot](https://user-images.githubusercontent.com/10103121/37807041-bb4446a6-2e19-11e8-9fff-a431309b8515.png)

-If the current Unity project is not in a Git repository, the GitHub for Unity extension will offer to initialize the repository for you.
+If the current Unity project is not in a Git repository, the Git for Unity extension will offer to initialize the repository for you.
 This will:

 -   Initialize a git repository at the Unity project root via `git init`
 -   Initialize git-lfs via `git lfs install`